 - I enjoy doing ________________________ most in life.

 - What special skills or attributes do people notice about me?

 - What kinds of positive feedback do I receive from others?

 You can also reflect on these points from the ADDitude Magazine article by ADD Coach Robert Pal, “What are my Strengths?
-Self-Esteem Help after an ADHD Diagnosis.”
-Link works.
+Repairing Self-Esteem after an ADHD Diagnosis.”

 - What do people say you are really good at?

 - What activity gives you energy?